foreverhidion3/Mesantos.co/README.md

 We chose knex, docker, bcrypt, and JASON Web Tokens to round out the package.

-In order to stream line the installation process, we wrote a docker-compose.yaml file to combind all the necessary downloads and add-ons into one 'docker-compose up' command.
-However, before the installation can begin, users must navigate to https://docs.docker.com/compose/install/ and install the latest version of Docker for their machine.
+In order to stream line the installation process, we tried to write a docker-compose.yaml file to combind all the necessary downloads and add-ons into one 'docker-compose up' command.
+However, we were not successful.

-Once Docker is installed, navigate to the Mesantos.co folder and run; docker-compose up in your terminal.

 With Kimura's permission, we have included the Super-user name and password inside of this document so that you will have full access to the application.
 If you would like to create an account of your own, fill out the application form and wait for it to be approved by Kimura.
 If she approves your request, she will email you your user name and password from K_Mesantos@protonmail.com

-If you would like to test out pre-approved access, feel free to use:

-Admin Email: jjjuice@gmail.com
-Password: @#!*&%$+19

 //Backend